How To Become a Licensed Farm Labor Contractor in California

 • Complete list of all materials and resources used to provide sexual harassment prevention training to workers in the calendar year prior (including the company's policy and DFEH185).

-• Additional requirements for the transport and/or lodging of workers.
+• Additional requirements for the transport (driver's list, vehicle list) and/or lodging of workers.

 • Take and pass the farm labor contractor exam administered by DIR (initially and then once every two years).
 Find study resources here.